Skip to main content

 "We doubled the OAP budget."

 The government regularly cites budget increases as evidence of commitment to the program.
-Ministers frequently reference the increase from approximately $600M to over $700M.
+Ministers reference increases over successive budgets, with the 2026-27 allocation at $965M (up from $779M in 2025-26).

 Short answer:

 Doubling an insufficient number produces an insufficient result.
-The FAO identified $1.35 billion as the minimum required.
-The current budget is $779 million — 58% of what's needed.
+The FAO identified $1.35 billion as the minimum required at 2018-19 service levels.
+The 2026-27 budget is $965 million — 71% of what was modelled in 2020 for a much smaller registered cohort.

 Data PointValueSource

-Government claimOAP budget has been doubled (~$600M → $779M)MCCSS budget announcements
+Government claimOAP budget has grown substantially (~$600M → $965M)MCCSS budget announcements

 FAO finding$1.35 billion annual minimum required to meaningfully serve all registered childrenFinancial Accountability Office of Ontario